Skip to main content

 The Downsides

-However, there are a few drawbacks.
+There are a few drawbacks to consider with this model.
 The bezel quality is subpar—it does turn, but you really need to grip it tightly for it to move.
 It feels more like it's for show than for function.
 Since I bought mine pre-owned, it could be defective, but I remember the bezel action on the SKX007 being significantly better.

 In terms of accuracy, this watch typically runs about +15 to +20 seconds per day, which is average for the 7s movements.
 I’ve been experimenting with leaving it crown up at night, which seems to slow it down a bit; I'm currently working on getting it to around +5 seconds per day.
 The SNZF17J2 uses the 7s36 movement, a 23-jewel caliber, as opposed to the 21-jewel 7s26 found in other Seiko 5 models, but I don’t see any noticeable difference in quality or function.